-Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Southern Nevada Regional Analysis of Clark County The RAI outlines the impediments to fair housing choice identified in Southern Nevada and contains recommendations to overcome these impediments.
+Name of Plan Lead How do the goals of your Strategic Plan overlap with the goals of each plan?

+Organization

+SNRHA 5 Year Southern

+Plan 2018- Nevada

+2022 Regional

+Housing

+Authority

+Southern Clark County The RAI outlines the impediments to fair housing choice identified in Southern Nevada and contains

+Nevada recommendations to overcome these impediments.

+Regional

+Analysis of

 Impediments